cathyjf/ShoddySense/README.md

 Shoddy Sense is a cross between _Battleship_ and _Guess Who?_ and is similar to the esoteric board game [Sixth Sense][].

-Shoddy Sense was created by [Cathy Fitzpatrick][cathyjf] in March 2007.
+Shoddy Sense was created by [Cathy J. Fitzpatrick][cathyjf] in March 2007.
 It is a client-server multiplayer game.

 ## Game description